Has ‘zero’ become a dirty word in safety?

 First off, Habit is an interesting psychological read, both for personal and business goals.
 It lays out the science of how establishing habits is key to reaching goals.

-At a meeting with prominent Wall Street investors and stock analysts, O’Neill made this statement right at the beginning of his speech: “I intend to make Alcoa the safest company in America.
+At a meeting with prominent Wall Street investors and stock analysts, O’Neill made this statement right at the beginning of his speech: “I intend to make Alcoa the safety company in America.
 I intend to go for zero injuries.”

 The investors thought O’Neill was nuts.
 This is what the new CEO leads with?
 This is his top priority?
 People left the meeting and advised their clients to sell their Alcoa stock — the new CEO was crazy.